Welcome to the Alfreds

 - Committee Vessel Boat Driver – Alfred’s I and Alfred’s II (the operator must be a Club Member)

-- Mark Layer / Rescue boat - Club ribs (the operator must be a Club Member)
+- Mark Layer / Support boat – Club ribs (the operator must be a Club Member)

-The RPAYC is dedicated to mentoring and providing continious training opportunities for all its Race Officials throughout its Mentoring and Training Program.
+The RPAYC is dedicated to mentoring and providing continuous training opportunities for all its Race Officials throughout its Mentoring and Training Program.
 The program takes the theory of the Australian Sailing Race Officials Course and applies this to on-water practise, additional seminars on Racing Rules, Weather, Mark Laying and Educational Courses (First Aid, Radio Operators, Person Overboard, Boat Operations).
-All volunteers whilst acting on for the club are covered in additional to Australia Sailing Membership are covered under the clubs insurance policy.
+All volunteers whilst acting on for the club are covered in additional to Australia Sailing Membership are covered under the club’s insurance policy.